vikerup/azrestarn/README.md

 `.azrestarn_auth.json`.
 Be mindful of these are authentications tokens and should be protected.

+The `user-agent` used to initiate the request is Chrome on Windows 10.
+This will help bypass some of the simple AzureAD Contitional-Access policies. `device_code` authentication is used to have the possilibity to login on a different machine as well as allowing Multi-Factor Authentication (MFA).

 AzureAD refresh_token is valid for 14d where JWT's only live for 1h.
 Use `python3 azrestarn.py --refresh` to obtain new JWT's.

 All output from `azrestarn.py` is in JSON format and can simply be filtered with `jq`